bezerker/sndai/README.md

 ## Overview

-This project provides an AI-powered agent for World of Warcraft (WoW) character and gear recommendations, leveraging the Mastra framework.
+This project is the official AI-powered agent for the **Stand and Deliver** guild in World of Warcraft.
+It provides character and gear recommendations, leveraging the Mastra framework.
 The agent fetches live character data, scrapes Best-in-Slot (BiS) gear tables from Icy-Veins, and uses web search to provide up-to-date recommendations tailored to the current patch (11.1.5).

+> **Stand and Deliver is recruiting!** If you're interested in joining our community, visit [https://sndguild.com](https://sndguild.com) for more information.

 ## Features